msavin/SteveJobs/README.md

 });

-// Access the Jobs collection directly Jobs.collection.find().fetch();
+// Access the Jobs collection directly Jobs.collection.find();

 // Clear the logs
 Jobs.clear() // pass in `true` to remove failed documents, pass in `true, true` to remove all
 ```

-## More Information
+## For Details

-For more information about how the package works, how jobs run, how the timing works, what happens when a job fails, and so on, check out "<a href="HOWITWORKS.md">How It Works</a>."
+For more information about how the package works, how jobs run, how the timing works, what happens when a job fails, and so on, check out the "<a href="DOCUMENTATION.md">documentation</a>."

 If you like the design of the package, make sure to check out:
  - <a href="http://meteor.toys">Meteor Toys</a> - Development Tools